Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-perform-non-updating-upserts-in-prisma.md

 You can use the `upsert` command to perform an upsert in Prisma.
 It takes a where a query that should query on a unique field.

-Then it comes with both the update and create functions like so:
+Then it comes with both the update and creates functions like so:

 ```js
 const playlist = await prisma.playlist.upsert({